Updated: Nov 22, 2022

 The ink is dry on your diploma and you're officially a college grad.
 Now what do you do?
 For some grads, moving after college is the next logical step.

-Moving after college can mean leaving friends and family, and your regular hangouts behind for unfamiliar surroundings and a new daily routine.
+Moving after college can mean leaving friends, family, and your regular hangouts behind for unfamiliar surroundings and a new daily routine.

-Keina Bowling, a marketing manager, moved from her hometown of Lynchburg to McLean (both in Virginia) shortly after she graduated college.
+Keina Bowling, a marketing manager, moved from her hometown of Lynchburg, Virginia, to McLean, Virginia, shortly after she graduated college.
 She wanted to challenge herself professionally but says that initially, there were some emotional hurdles to overcome.
 "There were many days I wanted to call it quits and come home," Bowling says.
 "It's lonely at times and you can feel like you're missing out on things—like birthdays and other milestones—back at home."

 She found a way to work through that by staying focused on the bigger picture, which was pursuing a career in a field that she loved.
 And, she says, it eventually gets easier.
 "You make new friends, you make different memories," Bowling says, "and it's always okay to go back home for a visit."